 They were able to do this by sending digital signals into the internal network of the truck and digitally ‘hotwiring’ it.
 This can be a cause for concern for drivers who spend the night in their vehicles, or drive the same routes on a daily or weekly basis.
 Furthermore, if the vehicle is taking with it valuable assets, they can be an easy target for theft.

 Bluetooth devices are putting drivers and big rigs in danger and should be avoided at all costs, especially when equipping your vehicles with an Electronic Logging Device.
-To learn more about non-bluetooth ELD options, contact us for a demo.
+To learn more about non-bluetooth ELD, schedule a quick demo.

 To read the full article, please visit https://www.wired.com/2016/08/researchers-hack-big-rig-truck-hijack-accelerator-brakes/